sriresume2016/st_online_course_manager/README.md

 # Online Course Management
-Certainly!
-Let's outline the requirements and technologies for an "Online Course Management System" using Java 11, Spring framework, ORM for database integration, and following a 3-tier client-server architecture.
+Requirements and technologies for an "Online Course Management System" using Java 11, Spring framework, ORM for database integration, and following a 3-tier client-server architecture.

 ### Project Idea: Online Course Management System